poemm/testnet/c_cpp_guide.md

 Now follow the same steps above to transform the output `main.wasm` into a valid Ewasm contract.

+#### Compiling a Library and Statically Linking Against It

-Tutorials are needed for more advanced things.
-For example, to statically link against other C files, one can link the LLVM IR as described here https://aransentin.github.io/cwasm/.
+Ways to statically link a `.wasm` file against another `.wasm` file is under development, see https://github.com/WebAssembly/tool-conventions/blob/master/Linking.md .
+Static linking can be done on LLVM IR as described here https://aransentin.github.io/cwasm/ .